semaphoreci/book-cicd-docker-kubernetes/README.md

 Markdown source intentionally doesn't include new lines at 80 characters.
 This is so that text is easy to paste and edit in editors like iA Writer and Hemingway.

+## Contributing

+Feel free to contribute to the quality of this book by opening issues or submitting PRs for improvements to explanations, code snippets, etc.

 ## Copyright & License